Knight1/VanMooof-Module/README.md

 ### To save the distance I put the bike into shipping.
 That saved the distance into EEPROM.

-**This will NOT Update the Distance in the Backoffice** but it will display it in the App so be carefull when you buy second Hand!
+**This will NOT Update the Distance in the Backoffice** but it will display it in the App so be careful when you buy second Hand!
 This is also possible for the BMS cycles!
 ```console
 > distance 0